Man jumps in Yampa River to flee from ICE agents amid local searches

 - If you are not a U.S. citizen and an immigration agent requests your immigration papers, you must show them if you have them with you.

-- If an immigration agent asks if they can search you, you have the right to say no. Agents do not have the right to search you or your belongings without your consent or probable cause.
+- If an immigration agent asks if they can search you, you have the right to say “no.” Agents do not have the right to search you or your belongings without your consent or probable cause.

 - If you’re older than 18, carry your papers with you at all times.
 If you don’t have them, tell the officer that you want to remain silent, or that you want to consult a lawyer before answering any questions.